VW Golf II

 With these parameters determined, I started searching the Internet.
 The choice really was quite limited.
 There aren’t that many coupés around that haven’t racked up > 250,000km already, and often they are modified quite a bit.
 330s are quite expensive if in good condition.
 But the compact, which probably was regularly bought as second car, is both cheaper (since many people don’t like the looks of it) and more commonly found with lower mileage.
 I would have liked a 325ti, but the choice there is very limited.
 In the end I decided to stick to a four-cylinder (also cheaper when it comes to taxes, insurance, and probably fuel) when I saw a nice 318ti advertised.
 It was blue, had run 144,000km, and was traded in by the first owner.
 It was also loaded with options, including the (at the time very expensive) Navigation Business and telephone option – not that those are very useful 15 years later.

 A visit to the dealer revealed a car with some minor cosmetic issues (scratches on all four corners had already been dealt with), but in otherwise very good condition.
 No rust whatsoever, and a clean interior.
-The trunk even contained the original BMW damage report set with one-use camera.
+The trunk even contained the original BMW damage report set with single-use camera.
 All instruction booklets where there and the car was regularly serviced at a BMW dealer.
-Both airconditioning and cruise control worked during the test ride and the car handled well, so I bought it.
+Both air-conditioning and cruise control worked during the test ride and the car handled well, so I bought it.

 More about this car can be found on this page.
 Sold in October of 2019.